 MUT 1001.
 Fundamentals of Music.
-A pre-theory course for the non-music major, or for the elementary education major.
-Included are the studies of reading clefs, rhythm, notation, scales, and doing simple keyboard and sight-singing exercises.
+An introduction to the elements of music, including study of clefs, staff, key signatures, notation, meter, rhythm, chords, scales, and sight-singing exercises.
 The emphasis is on developing music reading skills.
+This course is a prerequisite for MUT1111.
 3 semester hours credit.
 [A]